deggimatt/php-Eamil-API-for-External-Forms/README.md

-# PHP Email API for External Forms with Redirect Function
+# PHP Email API for External Forms with Redirect Function.

+Use for free at https://forgit.com/